 Minimize House Edge

-The most important aspect of casino game strategy is based on the concept of house edge.
+The most important aspect of the casino game strategy is based on the concept of the house edge.
 At its core, the term house edge simply describes the theoretical rate of return that the casino expects to gain on any available wager.
 Under the rules of traditional blackjack, a player who has never even heard the term “basic strategy” will face a house edge of approximately 1.5 percent.
 In other words, for every $100 they decide to wager over the infinite long run, the casino will expect to keep $1.50 of that sum.

 When optimal blackjack strategy is applied, savvy players can instantly shave their house edge down to under 0.50 percent – which makes ordinary blackjack one of the best bets on any casino floor.
 When held up to other popular games like roulette (5.26 percent house edge on double-zero wheels), and most hybrid table games like Three Card Poker (between 3 and 7 percent), it’s quite clear why blackjack remains the world’s most popular casino offering to this day.